 What does smart money think about Seacor Holdings, Inc. (NYSE:CKH)?

-Heading into the fourth quarter of 2019, a total of 13 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -7% from the second quarter of 2019.
-On the other hand, there were a total of 19 hedge funds with a bullish position in CKH a year ago.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q2’s end, a total of 14 of the hedge funds tracked by Insider Monkey were long this stock, a change of 27% from the first quarter of 2019.
+By comparison, 18 hedge funds held shares or bullish call options in CKH a year ago.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as Seacor Holdings, Inc. (NYSE:CKH) but similarly valued.
-These stocks are AnaptysBio, Inc. (NASDAQ:ANAB), Urstadt Biddle Properties Inc (NYSE:UBA), So-Young International Inc. (NASDAQ:SY), and Star Bulk Carriers Corp.
-(NASDAQ:SBLK).
-All of these stocks’ market caps are closest to CKH’s market cap.
+We will take a look at Chatham Lodging Trust (NYSE:CLDT), FARO Technologies, Inc. (NASDAQ:FARO), Westlake Chemical Partners LP (NYSE:WLKP), and Entercom Communications Corp.
+(NYSE:ETM).
+This group of stocks’ market values match CKH’s market value.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|